ryancalhoun/glsamples/eight_queens/README.md

 UPDATE: some of the rendering issues are related to the color depth of the X windows session.
 I had some success running in an Xvfb session with 16 bit color, but at 24 bit color all the queens are again inside-out.

+This is a screenshot and demo of the running animation:

 [![Demo](http://img.youtube.com/vi/m-_2doOacbQ/0.jpg)](http://youtu.be/m-_2doOacbQ)